24/7 Emergency Response — Northern Virginia, DC & MD

 A real remediation scope should itemize: pre-remediation inspection and moisture mapping, containment setup (poly sheeting, zipper doors, negative-air machines), HEPA air scrubbing during work, removal and disposal of contaminated porous materials, antimicrobial treatment of cleared surfaces, source-water repair (the leak that caused the mold), post-remediation cleanup, and either a visual clearance inspection or third-party air-sampling clearance.
 If a quote does not break out containment and clearance separately, ask why — those are the two line items that separate proper remediation from surface cleaning.

-Does homeowners insurance cover mold remediation?
+How homeowners insurance reviews mold remediation

 How to keep cost down without cutting corners